nethackchallenge/nethackchallenge.github.io/index.markdown

 ---
-layout: default #change layout to 2021 to see updates
+# layout: default #change layout to 2021 to see updates
-# layout: 2021
+layout: 2021

+# key dates
+date1: June 1
+date1desc: Competition Starts.
+The participants can submit their agents.
+date2: October 15
+date2desc: Submission closes.
+date3: December 13/14
+date3desc: NeurIPS 2021 Competition Track.
+The winners are announced.
 ---

 ## Welcome to NetHack 2021 NeurIPS Challenge